jsaintvanne/MyMSMSstudy/MSpurity/README.md

   rt	     rtmin	 rtmax	        npeaks   .	   peakidx 511.395444   508.63257   579.291096     3       1    c(1471, 1669, 2313)
 ```
 - with `assess-purity` I can also find peaks with MZ = 166.08 (lines 954 and 919 on tsv file).
-However, their RT is around 1000 seconds...
+However, their RT are around 1000 seconds...
 How is it possible whereas we saw 2 MS2 spectra with precursorMZ at 166.08 and precursorRT around 500 ??
 ```R
 > pa@puritydf[grep("^166.08",pa@puritydf[,"precursorMZ"],ignore.case=FALSE),]
       pid fileid seqNum precursorIntensity precursorMZ precursorRT